|1||Barra Mansa, Rio de Janeiro|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Rio Branco air is currently 1.5 times above the WHO annual air quality guideline value
+PM2.5 concentration in Rio Branco is currently 2.2 times the WHO annual air quality guideline value

 Good 33 US AQI